 We know that looking for a new software package can be a minefield.
 Given that most organisations have evolved gradually over time in terms of process and software solutions, it’s impossible to have a one-size-fits-all approach with software, as even within the same industry there can be many different approaches to conducting similar business.

 This will lead you to a dilemma...

-"Do we opt for an out of the box solution ready-made do we instead, have a custom software package created?"
+"Do we opt for an out of the box solution ready-made, or do we instead, have new custom software created?"

 What you may not have found during your investigations is that these aren’t your only options.